St. Mary’s has long had a commitment to justice and peace

 A great many of us are quick to say that it is the St. Mary’s community, or the style of worship, or the welcoming nature of our church is the primary reason we come to St. Mary’s.
 But folks often note as well that they are drawn by all we do in the name of Outreach – that we have an intentional connection to the community in which we reside and beyond.

-We are welcoming our second refugee family to St. Paul.
-Our latest family just arrived from Somalia, and is a single mom with two little boys.
+We are welcoming our third refugee family to St. Paul.
+Our latest family is from Afghanistan, and is a single mom with ten children.
 We work with Lutheran Social Services and help support a family financially as well as becoming friends.
 For where we are in that process, click here.

 We are also walking alongside the Omar family as they adjust to life with Guled in prison.
 For more information about this family, reach out to Leah or Matthew Palumbo at email@example.com.

 Lately we have taken an interest in the Sex Trafficking trade in our city, and are working with the Guardian Project to educate ourselves and discern what we and other communities of faith might do to end it.